Mbaza-Product/monorepo/README.md

 # Dev Docker setup

+## 1. Clone project
+   git clone git@github.com:Mbaza-Product/monorepo.git
+   git lfs pull

+Note: If you don't have git-lfs then you have to install it:

+Install Git LFS: If you haven’t installed Git LFS yet, you can do so by running:

+On macOS: brew install git-lfs
+On Ubuntu/Debian: sudo apt install git-lfs
+On Windows: Download from Git LFS website.

 ## 1. Create manully external volumes and networks:
     docker network create infrastructure_default
     docker volume create certs